KonnexionsGmbH/db_seeder/scripts/samples/trino/README.md

 ## 2. Compiling

-The best way to compile is with Gradle and the statement `build copyJarToLib`.
+The best way to compile is with the Gradle Build Tool and the statement `build copyJarToLib`.
 This creates the JAR file `db_seeder.jar` in the directory `lib`.
-Java must be installed at least in version 15.
+The open-source JDK must be installed at least in version 15.

 ## 3. Running